moirei/event-tracking/docs/guide/automatic-tracking/tracking-model-events.md

 ]);
 ```

-## Using TrackableModel
+## Using `TrackableModel`

-Your models that implement `TrackableModel` can redirect provide event names and properties.

-> Note that models that implement TrackableModel are not automatically tracked.
+If you want a model to define its own tracking logic, implement the `TrackableModel` interface.
+This gives you control over event names and properties programmatically.

+> Note: Implementing `TrackableModel` does not automatically enable tracking — you still need to register the model via `observe()` or the config.

 ```php
 namespace App\Events;